gretanausedaite/package-usage-script/README.md

 npm install
 ```

-- Update `packages` array with a list of package names you want to find usage for.
+- Update `packages` array in script file with a list of package names you want to find usage for.
 Should be in a format of `[organization]/[package-name]`.
 - Get ADO PAT token with read access to code.
 - Run:
 ```